-The Company is presently focused on its business plan of developing and ultimately commercializing innovative therapeutics based on already approved active pharmaceuticals that have patent-protected methods of use and/or methods of delivery.
-The Company expects to progress with the FDA in 2024 to reach a conclusion on whether any additional clinical trials are required before submitting a New Drug Application (NDA).
-The current cash on hand, approximately \$8.8 million on December 31, 2023, is sufficient to continue to execute the Company's business plan as currently anticipated, without another required clinical trial.
-Based on the current operational plan and budget, the Company expects to have sufficient cash to manage its business and continue to pursue clinical trials and acquire other drug development opportunities, as needed.
-As capital requirements for additional opportunities are determined, the Company will consider raising additional capital in the public market.
+The Company is presently focused on its business plan for developing and ultimately commercializing innovative therapeutics based on already approved active pharmaceuticals that have patent-protected methods of use and/or methods of delivery.
+The Company expects to progress with the FDA in 2025 with a new formulation of itraconazole (the API: Active Pharmaceutical Ingredient) developed with Avior Bio, Inc. ("Avior"), coupled with a crossover PK trial to show that our formulation of itraconazole delivers comparable levels of itraconazole as the SUBA Cap formulation used in prior clinical trials.
+As such, we expect to justify the conclusion that we can submit a NDA without any required additional clinical trials.
+The current cash on hand, approximately \$5.6 million on December 31, 2024, is sufficient to continue to execute the Company's business plan as currently anticipated, without another required clinical trial.
+Based on the current operational plan and budget, the Company expects to have sufficient cash to manage its business and continue to pursue the FDA process for the BCCNS product (without further clinical trials) and explore other drug development opportunities.
+Once the requirements for the BCCNS NDA are determined, the Company will assess capital requirements for additional opportunities, at which time raising additional capital in the public market will be considered.